evansbenj/2021_tad_ko_RNAseq/kallisto.md

 out/abundance.tsv
 ```
 # Analysis of differential expression (for dmw only)
 I assembled the dmw transcriptome from 12 individuals - 6 wt female and 6 dmw ko female.
-I used this script to analyze differentially expressed genes:
+I used this script to analyze differentially expressed genes locally:
 ```
 if (!requireNamespace('edgeR', quietly = T)) {
   install.packages('edgeR')